 Tools: Stochastic indicator + AC (Accelerator Oscillator) technical indicator

 How to trade Stochastic and AC

 Traders are always hunting for ways to catch new trends in development.
 Stochastic is a handy weapon for this purpose.
 It is made up of two lines.
 The red line is a signal line and the green line is the line that trails the price movement.
-Two lines are bound between 0 and 100.
+The two lines are bound between 0 and 100.
 There are also two additional marks (20% and 80%) which indicate the overbought/oversold areas.

 The indicator has two scales: positive and negative.
 The middle line of the oscillator is a “0” mark which separates -/+ areas.
 If histogram crosses it and moves downwards – it’s a “sell signal”.
-If histogram crosses zero mark and moves upwards – it’s a “buy signal”.
+If histogram crosses the zero mark and moves upwards – it’s a “buy signal”.